Contact Felipe Sanchez, Director of Administrator | (310) 566-1502 |

 The Archdiocese of Los Angeles also continues helping survivors of sexual abuse and their families during National Child Abuse Prevention Month, and on behalf of Archbishop José H. Gomez, we affirm our continued commitment to report allegations of sexual misconduct to law enforcement, support victim-survivors in their healing journey, and protect children and the vulnerable.

 As a community, we hold victims and survivors in our hearts and pray for healing throughout our nation.
-We will light our candle on Apr.
-25 and in a special way pray for protection and healing from abuse.
+We will light our candle and in a special way pray for protection and healing from abuse.
 May we all find comfort in the love and support of our community, gathered together to protect the most vulnerable.

 Together for the next nine days, let us pray that the vulnerable are protected from abuse, and that survivors of abuse may be accompanied ont heir paths to healing.